Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 4. Brian Adams and Randal Verbrugge, Location, Location, Structure Type: Rent Divergence within Neighborhoods, Working Paper 533, United States Department of Labor, December 9, 2020, https://www.bls.gov/osmr/research-papers/2020/pdf/ec200150.pdf.

-For more examples and additional situations you may encounter when citing web resources or other resource types, visit the Tyree Library's Chicago Citation guide.
+For more examples and additional guidance for citing internet resources, including books, videos, and articles found online, visit the Tyree Library's Chicago Citation guide.
 This can be found by visiting the Library's website, clicking Guides, How-To Guides, and then Chicago Citation Guide.
 Be sure to choose the Notes & Bibliography section.

-This concludes the video tutorial on citing web resources using Chicago Notes & Bibliography style.
-If you have any questions, please contact a librarian.
+This concludes the video tutorial on citing internet resources using Chicago Notes & Bibliography style.
+If you'd like to learn more or need assistance, a librarian would be happy to help.

 352-395-5409